BerkeleyLab/Bedrock/CONTRIBUTING.md

 [SHA256](https://en.wikipedia.org/wiki/SHA-2).
 Do NOT redistribute or embed any files within Bedrock unless they have a suitably permissive license.
 Any download steps should be visibly documented, and users are encouraged to take that step once per repository checkout.
-An example in our current codebase is found in [riscv_prep.sh](../build-tools/riscv_prep.sh), which downloads source files needed to build a riscv toolchain (binutils, gcc, newlib), and is used in building our CI Docker image.
+An example (not currently in use -- that's another story) is found in [riscv_prep.sh](build-tools/riscv_prep.sh), which downloads source files needed to build a riscv toolchain (binutils, gcc, newlib), and is used in building our CI Docker image.

 Please do NOT check-in machine generated code.
 If unavoidable, document it explicitly,